alex-powell-1/business-automations/README.md

 out any customers whose first name is 'Change' and last name is 'Name'.
 These disregarded edge cases are the result of employee error when inputting new customers at the point of sale.
 This function then title cases the result and updates the SQL database with the new value for CONTCT_1

+### Network Health Check
+Performs health check on server and notifies admin if server is unreachable

+### Reassess Tiered Pricing
+Calculate sales totals for wholesale accounts and puts wholesale customers into appropriate tiers

 ## Hourly Tasks